Sony 18-135 f3.5-f5.6 OSS E Mount Lens Review vs Sony 18-105 f4 G

 ‘Kit zooms’ are generally known for being less sharp than their professional equivalents, particularly at the long end.
 They’re also known for chromatic aberration around high contrast points, and soft corners and edges.
 In fact most zoom lenses, even expensive ones, are likely to suffer from this to an extent.
 Prior to getting hold of the Sony 18-135 I’ve been happily using the Sony 18-105 f4 G - this is a very nice lens indeed.
 It's sharp, very light weight considering it's consistent f4 aperture, and it has pretty good edge to edge performance as well.
 I'm not a big fan of its electronic zoom mechanism, but it's ideal for videographers.
 Even though it's light, it's a little too large to fit comfortably into my handbags and this was one of the motivators in trying the new 18-135.
 The new lens means I'm giving up a stop on aperture (this hits f4.5 by 27mm and f5.6 at 55mm) but it's smaller, a bit lighter (at 325g) and it has more reach.
 Therefore the big question is - will it be enough to prompt me to sell my 18-105 f4 G?

 Some lenses are prone to distortion.
-If you’re a JPEG shooter you may not even be aware of the extent to which your lens distorts (or where in its range the distortion is at its worst) – the software which drives the JPEG engine in your camera can automatically correct for this.
+If you're a JPEG shooter you may not even be aware of the extent to which your lens distorts (or where in its range the distortion is at its worst) - the software which drives the JPEG engine in your camera can automatically correct for this.
 However the RAW shooters amongst you will know that you have to correct this yourself afterwards during post production.
 Your editing software will normally have a set of lens profiles which are updated from time to time.
 Enabling the correct profile will correct distortion for you.
-Be aware that distortion corrections (including in-camera JPEG corrections) will result in a small amount of cropping of the image, and can contribute to edge softening.
+Be aware that distortion corrections (including in-camera JPEG corrections) will result in a small amount of cropping of the image.

 The images below show the same scene shot with both the 18-135 and the 18-105.
 These are uncorrected RAW files, with no profile adjustments made (unless indicated otherwise).
 You can see how obvious the pincushion distortion is on the Sony 18-105 (this is throughout it’s entire range, apart from when it’s at its widest focal length).
 The Sony 18-135 suffers barrel distortion at its widest focal length but is OK thereafter.
 After determining a ‘near enough’ correction profile for the 18-135 the result is quite good.

 Sharpness can be measured from the centre of the frame through to the edges and corners, which are normally the weak points.
-Whether or not a loss of sharpness at the edges or corners will bother you mostly depends on what you shoot.
-If you shoot portraits then chances are corner and edge sharpness isn’t particularly important (in fact centre sharpness may not be all that important either).
+Whether or not a loss of sharpness at the edges all corners will bother you mostly depends on what you shoot.
+If you shoot portraits then chances are edge sharpness isn't particularly important (in fact centre sharpness may not be all that important either).
 The same could apply to street photography.
-But if you photograph landscapes, or architecture, then edge to edge sharpness becomes crucial.
+But if you photograph landscapes, or architecture, then edge to edge sharpness becomes much more important.

 Most consumer oriented zoom lenses have varying degrees of edge and corner softness.
 I recently reviewed the Tamron 16-300 and 18-400 lenses and I found both to be unacceptable in that regard.
 The sharpness in the centre was very poor as well in my opinion.
 I would say that a small amount of corner and edge softness is to be expected with certain types of lenses and providing this doesn’t appear intrusive it needn't be a problem.
 But everyone is different, and your determination may be different to mine.